Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/best_practices.md

 This is the quickest win.
 Once good naming is a habit, all your code will be easier to understand.

 \
 Naming well is conceptually simple.
-Think of what the variable *means.* If someone asked you what it is, think of what you'd tell them.
+Think of what the variable *means.* If someone asked you what the variable is, think of what you'd tell them.
 That's what your variable name should say.

 \
 Don't worry too much about keeping your variable names very short.
 Editors provide autocompletion of variable names.
+If a variable name takes 3 or 4 words to be clear, use 3 or 4 words.

 ::: construction